acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

 # Repository Mining
 <standard name="Repository Mining">

-*A study that quantitatively analyzes a dataset extracted from a platform hosting of structured or semi-structured text (e.g a source code repository), allowing empirical exploration of a range of questions.*
+*A study that quantitatively analyzes a dataset extracted from a platform hosting of structured or semi-structured text (e.g a source code repository)*

 ## Application